jdede/inet-showcases/docs/visualizer/info/index.md

 -   DEFER when the node wants to transmit but the channel is busy
 -   IFS+BKOFF when the node is backing off while the channel is idle

-The following animation illustrates as a packet from `source` makes its way to `destination`:
+The following video illustrates as a packet from `source` makes its way to `destination`:

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="VisualizingSubmoduleInformation0.mp4" width="718" height="480"></video></p>